The blood of vesperbats is restless.

 Long ago, the weevils rode upon bats and loved them.
 Then a mother lost her child, and their corrupted hearts robbed them of the rider’s bond.
 And yet, when they reigned without masters, the bats chose to eat mantes, not weevils — it’s plausible to believe that, in domesticating them, something innate in bats had adapted to love them.

 Myxogoths are life in excess, superior organisms, and any power or virtue of others creature could be consumed and assimilated.
 But there are powers beyond life.
 Black nerve is death.
-The black nerve of the mind, noetic enervate, can be consumed and metabolized to black fat.
+The enervation of the mind, noetic hormones, can be consumed and metabolized to black fat.
 But in other creatures, it instead makes them keen, and they fashion new tools, make plans.
-So, the gambit, the rebuttal to the argument with affliction, the answer as to why and how bugs could survive?
+So, what then was , the gambit, the rebuttal to this argument with affliction, the answer as to why and how bugs could survive?

 Well, all this is reconstruction, theorizing, and our sources disagree on this point.
 Different species tell different stories.

 Weevils say they sought to atone for the mistake that had birthed the cursed blood so long ago.
-A creation to bind the virulent abomination.
-They perverted the once-sacred dragonrider bond, wielding forbidden rituals to craft something to limit the blood's growth, and what it could create henceforth.
-The bats — and the plagueblood was a bat — still loved the weevils, and they betrayed it.
+A new creation to bind the virulent abomination.
+So they perverted the once-sacred dragonrider bond, wielding forbidden rituals to craft something to limit the blood’s growth, and what it could create henceforth.
+The bats — and plagueblood was a bat — still loved the weevils, and they betrayed it.

-The great lord-king of all vesperbats claimed the salvation as his own.
+The sun-cutter king, lord-father of all vesperbats, claimed the salvation as his own.
 A creation to bring myxoma and mantes back into subordination to their true masters.
 How did he do it?
-Ichor isn't just hungry, it's horny.
+Ichor isn’t just hungry, it’s horny.
 The plagues of bats were always a form of courtship; the cure is commitment.
 Mastery of black nerve was the nuptial gift.

 Mantid myths sometimes speak of a first sacrifice.
-A creation so enticing bats would perserve the world so as to eat it forever.
-Self-sacrifice is a bit out of character for the myths mantes tell about themselves, so we must imagine they thought they would win without nuance.
+A creation so enticing the all-devouring demise would perserve the world so as to eat it forever.
+Self-sacrifice is a bit out of character for the myths mantes tell about themselves, so we must imagine they at first thought they would win without nuance.
 Ever since first ripping the corrupt hearts out of bats and finding the source of bat vitality, mantes have coveted that power for themselves.
-Attempts killed them without exception — until plagues learned to jump species, and the hope of chimerism rekindled.
-A diet of black fat had made mantid minds keen, almost as keen as the weevils'.
+The attempts killed them without exception — until plagues learned to jump species, and the hope of chimerism rekindled.
+A diet of black fat had made mantid minds keen, almost as keen as the weevils’.
 Unlike other insects, mantes do not metamorphize, but neither did bats.
 Between the blood and the black, what might they become?
 That ambition both doomed them and saved them.

 Vesper means evening, the bridge that joins day and night.
 A vesper is a marriage of red ichor and black nerve, of life and death.